Aidar5/nattoeng/docs/source/book/09_functions/1_create_func.rst

 Documentation (docstring)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The first line in the function definition is the docstring, the documentation string.
+The first line in the function definition is docstring, documentation string.
 This is a comment that is used to describe a function:

 .. code:: python